Definition and Examples of Gift Splitting

 - You gave your spouse an interest in property that will end when a specific event occurs in the future.

-Gift tax is applied at the same rates as estate tax, maxing out at 40% for 2021 and 2022.
+Gift tax is applied at the same rates as estate tax, maxing out at 40% for 2022.

 Whether you need to pay gift tax would depend on whether you've exceeded your lifetime gift-tax exclusion limit.
-For 2021, the limit is $11.7 million for individuals ($12.06 million in 2022), doubling to $23.4 million ($24.12 million in 2022) for married couples filing a joint return.
+For 2022, the limit for individuals is $12.06 million, doubling to $24.12 million for married couples filing a joint return.
 So you'd still need to file Form 709 if any of the above conditions apply, but you're not necessarily going to have to pay the gift tax, based on how much of a cap you have left under the lifetime exclusion limit.

 - Gift splitting can help you avoid paying gift tax on financial gifts to family members or friends.